 - 2 1/2 cups shredded provolone cheese

 - saute the veggies: Heat the butter in a skillet over medium-high heat.
 Add the onions and a pinch of salt.
 Stir as needed and let them soften and turn translucent, about 4-5 minutes.
 Add the bell peppers and let them cook for 1 minute, remove from heat.
 Stir in the Italian seasoning, garlic powder, onion powder, and cayenne.
 Allow the mixture to cool to room temperature before adding to the dip mix.

 - make the dip: Position a rack in the center of the oven and preheat the oven to 400ºF.
 Add the cream cheese to a large bowl and whip it using a hand mixer for 30 seconds.
 You can also do this with a rubber spatula.
 The cream cheese should still have some resistance to it.
 Add the mayo, sour cream, and red wine vinegar and mix it together using a rubber spatula.
 Season with 1/2 teaspoon salt and 1/4 teaspoon black pepper.
 Stir in the sauteed veggies, roast beef, and 1 1/2 cups of shredded cheese.

 - bake: Spray a cast iron skillet or a 9x9 baking dish with nonstick cooking spray; add the prepared dip.
 Flatten out the dip and top with the remaining shredded cheese.
 Place the dish on a baking sheet to prevent spill over in the oven.
 Bake the dip for 20-25 minute.
 You can also pop it under the broiler for the last 1-2 minutes to get the cheese extra bubbly on top!
-Serve warm.
+Serve warm with crostini!

 - If you've got leftover cooked steak, you can also use that in place of the sliced roast beef.